Queensland Government: A Vision and Roadmap to Support Critical Minerals Provenance and Traceability

 The Challenge

 Queensland is rich in critical minerals essential for the global transition to a decarbonised economy.
 However, ensuring the sustainability and traceability of these minerals presents a significant challenge.
-Provenance and traceability (P&T) are vital to verify that these materials are sourced responsibly and meet both national and international regulatory standards.
-Emerging legislation such as the EU Battery Passport and Carbon Border Adjustment Mechanism highlight the growing need for sustainable sourcing and traceability.
-The Queensland Government must ensure that its critical minerals meet these stringent global demands while also involving First Nations communities in the economic benefits.
+Provenance and traceability are vital to verify that these materials are sourced responsibly and meet both national and international regulatory standards.
+Emerging legislation such as the EU Battery Passport and Carbon Border Adjustment Mechanism highlight the growing need for ethical and sustainable sourcing and traceability.
+The Queensland Government recognises that it must ensure its critical minerals meet these stringent global demands while also recognising a range of stakeholder needs, including participation of First Nations communities..
 To achieve this, the Queensland Department of Resources has engaged FrontierSI to assess the current landscape and develop a comprehensive roadmap that will guide the government and industry through the complexities of provenance, traceability, and sustainability.

 Partners